Self-Care for Children of Sexual Assault

 Effects of Sexual Assault on Children

-• Physical Symptoms: Issues like sleep disturbances, headaches, stomachaches, and other stress-related ailments.
+• Headaches, stomachaches, and other stress-related ailments

 The Impact of Trauma on Mental Health